-UN peacekeepers’ child sex ring left victims, but no arrests
+AP exclusive: U.N. child-sex ring left victims but no arrests

 “They’ll look at this as one big joke,” she said.
 “As far as the U.N. goes, they came here to protect us, but all they’ve brought is destruction.”

 Dodds reported from several locations in Haiti and London and Geneva.
-Katy Daigle reported from Colombo, Sri Lanka; Krista Larson from Dakar, Senegal; and Kathy Gannon from Islamabad, Pakistan.
+Others who contributed to the report were Katy Daigle in Colombo, Sri Lanka; Krista Larson in Dakar, Senegal; Kathy Gannon in Islamabad, Pakistan; Saleh Mwanamilongo in Kinshasa, Congo; Francis Kokutse in Accra, Ghana; Brahima Ouedraogo in Ouagadougou, Burkina Faso; and Sylivester Domasa in Dar es Salaam, Tanzania.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.